-(202) 260-3887 (voice), (800) 877-8339 (TDD) http://www2.ed.gov/policy/gen/guid/fpco/ferpa/psofficials.html students, employees and campus guests in the workplace and facilities owned or leased by the College.
-Smoking and the use of smokeless tobacco, such as vapor cigarettes, are also prohibited in College buildings and vehicles.
+(202) 260-3887 (voice), (800) 877-8339 (TDD) http://www2.ed.gov/policy/gen/guid/fpco/ferpa/psofficials.html

-1.4 DRUG-FREE POLICY
+1.4 DRUG AND TOBACCO-FREE POLICY

-The College is committed to the Drug-Free Schools and Communities Act Amendments of 1989 specified by P.L.
+CINC recognizes and honors traditional, ceremonial, and sacred usage of tobacco in its unadulterated form as prescribed by cultural protocols.
+CINC is committed to the Drug-Free Schools and Communities Act Amendments of 1989 specified by P.L.
 101-226.
-This is demonstrated in accordance with College of the Desert's and University of California, Riverside's policies prohibiting the manufacture, possession, distribution, or use of alcohol or controlled substances by
+This is demonstrated in accordance with College of the Desert's and University of California, Riverside's policies prohibiting the manufacture, possession, distribution, or use of alcohol or controlled substances by students, employees and campus guests in the workplace and facilities owned or leased by the College.
+Smoking and the use of smokeless tobacco, such as vapor cigarettes, are also prohibited in College buildings and vehicles.